Zal Yanovsky: Musical career

-One of the early rock and roll performers to wear a cowboy hat, and fringed "Davy Crockett" style clothing, Zal helped set the trend followed by such 1960s performers as Sonny Bono, Johnny Rivers, and David Crosby.

-Mostly self-taught, he began his musical career playing folk music coffee houses in Toronto.
+Mostly self-taught, Yanovsky began his musical career playing folk music coffee houses in Toronto.
 He lived on a kibbutz in Israel for a short time before returning to Canada.
 He teamed with fellow Canadian Denny Doherty in the Halifax Three.
 The two joined Cass Elliot in the Mugwumps, a group mentioned by Doherty's and Cass's later group the Mamas & the Papas in the song "Creeque Alley".

 It was at this time that he met John Sebastian, and they formed the Lovin' Spoonful with Steve Boone and Joe Butler.
 According to Sebastian: "He could play like Elmore James, he could play like Floyd Cramer, he could play like Chuck Berry.
 He could play like all these people, yet he still had his own overpowering personality.
 Out of this we could, I thought, craft something with real flexibility."
+The Lovin' Spoonful had hits such as "Do You Believe in Magic", "Summer in the City", "Daydream", "Did You Ever Have to Make Up Your Mind?", "Darling Be Home Soon", and "You Didn't Have to Be So Nice".
+The group's only number one was "Summer In The City" (which stayed there for three weeks in August 1966).

 In 1966, he was arrested in the United States on a marijuana-related charge.
 Returning to his native Canada, he recorded the solo album Alive and Well in Argentina (and Loving Every Minute of It).
 Buddah Records released the album in the U.S. in 1968, along with "As Long as You're Here", a single that did not appear on the album.
-The single (on which the B-side was the same track without vocals and recorded backwards) just missed the Billboard Hot 100, but fared a little better in Cashbox, peaking at No. 73, and reaching No. 57 in the Canadian RPM Magazine charts.
+The single (on which the B-side was the same track without vocals and with playback backwards) just missed the Billboard Hot 100, but fared a little better in Cashbox, peaking at No. 73, and reaching No. 57 in the Canadian RPM Magazine charts.
 Kama Sutra Records reissued the album in 1971 with a completely different cover, and the inclusion of "As Long as You're Here".

 While a member of Kris Kristofferson's backing band at the Isle of Wight Festival 1970, he had a brief reunion with John Sebastian; Sebastian had been (apparently) unaware of Yanovsky's presence, and was made aware by a message passed through the crowd, written on a toilet roll.

-He also appeared in the Off-Broadway show National Lampoon's Lemmings at New York's Village Gate.
-Although not an original cast member, he contributed a musical number "Nirvana Banana", a Donovan parody.
+He also appeared in the off-Broadway show National Lampoon's Lemmings at New York's Village Gate.
+Although not an original cast member, he contributed a musical number, "Nirvana Banana", a Donovan parody.

+In 1980, he appeared in the movie One-Trick Pony and reunited with the Lovin' Spoonful.
+In 1996, Yanovsky was inducted into the Canadian Music Hall of Fame and performed.
+In 2000, he was inducted into the Rock and Roll Hall of Fame as a member of the Lovin' Spoonful, and performed alongside his former bandmates at the ceremony.
+The Hall of Fame performance was the last time Yanovsky performed live, and the last time the original line up of The Lovin' Spoonful performed together.